 - Parmesan cheese - or nutritional yeast

-Spray your slow cooker with a non-stick cooking spray.
+Spray of grease your slow cooker with a non-stick cooking agent.
 Add polenta, broth, and salt and gently whisk together to ensure there are no lumps.
 Stir in mushroom slices, cover, and cook on the low setting for 4-6 hours.

 When your polenta has fully absorbed all of the liquid and taken on a creamy consistency, turn down to warm.
 About 15 minutes prior to serving, turn back up to the low setting.
 Use a wooden spoon to stir in parmesan cheese and spinach and mix to fully combine.
 The cheese will quickly melt in and the spinach will quickly wilt.